Japan is fun, fascinating, and safe, making it one of the world’s best destinations for family travel.

 For example, at many accommodations, children do pay less (depending on their ages at the time of travel), but it’s not always the case at all hotels or ryokans.

 As for transport, children aged 11 and under do pay less for trains and bullet trains, but those 12 and over pay the full adult fare.
 Tours and experiences tend to be similar, though it varies by service.

 Apart from accommodations, tours, and transport, you will almost certainly end up spending less on the ground when it comes to meals, for example (learn more about how much things cost in Japan).

 Embark on a Once-in-a-Lifetime Trip to Japan

-We believe your trip should be a reflection of your personal sense of adventure and style, and that no two families (or itineraries!) are alike.
+We believe your trip should reflect your personal sense of adventure and style and that no two families (or itineraries!) are alike.